Chregar/Simple-Calc-Kivy/README.md

 # Simple-Calc-Kivy

-This calculator was created usng python and kivy.
+This calculator was created using python and kivy.

-It was inspired by John Elder from codemy.com
+It was inspired from John Elder, codemy.com

 It contains very basic mathematical features and functions

-The files are in the master branch